Kong/docs.konghq.com/app/konnect/service-catalog/index.md

 <details><summary>How do I view the health and status of my services in the Service Catalog?</summary>

 {% capture service_health %}
-Navigate to **Resources** in the Service Catalog and click on the Service Catalog service you want to view the health and status of.
+Navigate to **Services** in the Service Catalog and click on the Service Catalog service you want to view the health and status of.
 {% endcapture %}

 {{ service_health | markdownify }}

 </details>

-<details><summary>How can I identify and reuse existing resources?</summary>
+<details><summary>How can I identify which resources are available for mapping to my Service Catalog services?</summary>

 {% capture reuse_resources %}
-Service Catalog will pull in any resources that match your specified criteria when you enable integrations.
+Navigate to the **Resources** page in the Service Catalog to view a list of all available resources.
+These are ingested by Service Catalog from the integrations that have been installed and authorized, which are found on the **Integrations** page.
 {% endcapture %}

 {{ reuse_resources | markdownify }}